 An important clue in clarifying the problem is finding out when problems occur.
 For example, does a person feel anxious all the time or only with certain people?
 Narrowing down the exact time of occurrence can help in finding the real breakdown.
 Many general problems turn out to be very specific communications difficulties that are more easily resolved once they are clarified.

 Knowing how long a problem has occurred is equally helpful.
 If a participant, for example, reports that she has felt “lonely” or “anxious” for the last several years, it may be that you are faced with more than an adjustment issue.
-Generally speaking, problems that have existed over a long period of time are not easily handled in the kind of support AFS provides.
-Problems that arise suddenly and are new to the participant’s experience, on the other hand, tend to be much easier to handle.

 In trying to clarify the issue you may want to ask: Have you felt this way before?
 Is there any similarity between the time you felt this way before and right now?
 What seems to be the common thread between all those different times during the day when you feel that way?

 3. How do other people in the situation see it?
+Has it already been discussed with the relevant parties?

 You might choose to use role reversal in order to both gather additional information and help the people involved begin to see how others see it.
 Many volunteers find it helpful to ask questions such as, “What do you think your host mother would say if she were here and responding to what you’re saying to me right now?”